OdlerM/data-cave/README.md

-# data-stack
+# data-cave
-Welcome to my data-stack, an ever expanding page with random projects, R and Python scripts and other data-science related stuff I'm spending my time on.
+Welcome to my data-cave, an ever expanding page with random projects, R and Python scripts and other data-science related stuff I'm spending my time on.

 Some basic RShiny apps I played around with: